0aoq/Directify/README.md

 # Directify

-Basic page content parsing to replace links with blob urls for emulating realtive paths such as `./index.js` or just `index.js`
+Basic page content parsing to replace links with blob urls for resolving relative paths such as `./index.js` or just `index.js`

 - Attempts to fetch the base url of files under `website_url/relative_path`
 - Returns replaced body content of searched file, containing replaced urls